 The dental implant is placed in the bone below the gum tissue.
 A temporary abutment may be placed on the implant until the healing phase is complete.
 A cosmetic temporary removable appliance “flipper” can be made to fill the missing space.

 After healing, the abutment is attached to the dental implant.
-It will hold a custom-made crown that the dental laboratory will mold and match to your existing teeth.
+It will hold a custom-made crown that’s molded to match to your existing teeth.

 In the final step, the custom crown is cemented onto the abutment.
 The tooth has been replaced without disturbing the healthy teeth next to it and bone loss has been eliminated.